TestGorilla LogoTestGorilla Logo

 In the context of marketing, personas exist to help teams better grasp the audience they’re targeting.
 Salesperson candidate personas are no different in terms of their purpose: they help recruiters better understand the kind of candidates to target.

-They describe the perfect sales candidate for your organization, including the skills, knowledge, and personality traits you’re looking for.
+They describe the perfect sales candidate for your organization, including the skills, knowledge, and sales personality traits you’re looking for.

 Great candidate personas make it simpler to assess which applicants are the right fit for your organization in terms of skills and value they bring to the table.
 Sales candidate personas can also help you: